 \subsection{With integral feedback}

-When allowing for $K_{i} \neq 0$, it is intuitively apparent that having reached point $x(t_{s}) \in S_{0}$ at $t = t_{s}$, the trajectory cannot remain there for all times $t_{s} < t < \infty$.
-While for the motion states $x_{3}(t_{s})=0$ and $x_{2}(t_{s}) = \mathrm{const} \neq 0$, the integral control effort $K_{i} x_2(t_{s}) \int^{t}_{t_{s}} dt$ grows continuously and, at some finite time ($t_{c} > t_{s}$), should lead to the breakaway \cite{ruderman2017} and a new onset of continuous motion.
-This alternating phase, upon system sticking, is often referred to as \emph{slipping}, cf., e.g., \cite{olsson2001}, so that a stick-slip motion \cite{armstrong1994,al2008} appears, also in the form of limit cycles.
-In order to analyze the friction-induced limit cycles, sometimes denoted as hunting-limit cycles, cf. \cite{hensen2003}, we firstly need to look into the system dynamics during stiction, i.e., for $t_{s} < t < t_{c}$.
-Recall that in this phase, the system \eqref{eq:3}-\eqref{eq:7} yields as continuously switching, owing to $x_{3} = 0$ and to the discontinuous relay nonlinearity in the feedback loop.
-The developments given below are motivated by analysis of the existence of fast switches, provided in \cite{johansson1999} for RFS, while the obtained results rely on the sliding-mode principles, see, e.g., \cite{edwards1998,shtessel2014}.
+When allowing for $K_{i} \neq 0$, it is intuitively apparent that having reached a point $x(t_{s}) \in S_{0}$ at $t = t_{s}$, the trajectory cannot remain there for all times $t_{s} < t < \infty$.
+While the motion states $x_{3}(t_{s})=0$ and $x_{2}(t_{s}) = \mathrm{const} \neq 0$, the integral control effort $K_{i} x_2(t_{s}) \int^{t}_{t_{s}} dt$ grows continuously and, at some finite time ($t_{c} > t_{s}$), will lead to the breakaway \cite{ruderman2017} and a new onset of a continuous motion.
+This alternating phase, upon the system sticking, is often referred to as \emph{slipping}, cf., e.g., \cite{olsson2001}, so that a stick-slip motion \cite{armstrong1994,al2008} appears also in form of the limit cycles.
+In order to analyze the friction-induced limit cycles, sometimes denoted as hunting-limit cycles, cf. \cite{hensen2003}, we firstly need to look into the system dynamics during the system stiction, i.e., for $t_{s} < t < t_{c}$.
+Here we recall that during a stiction phase, the system \eqref{eq:3}-\eqref{eq:7} produces a continuous switching (with infinite frequency) once $x_{3} = 0$, this owing to the discontinuous relay nonlinearity \eqref{eq:2} which is acting in the feedback loop.
+One can also notice, in upfront, that for $x_{3} = 0$ the solution of \eqref{eq:3}-\eqref{eq:7} is needed to be specified in the Filippov sense \cite{filippov1988}.
+Further we note that the below given developments are motivated by analysis of existence of the fast switches provided in \cite{johansson1999} for RFS, while the obtained original results rely on the sliding-mode principles, see, e.g., \cite{edwards1998,shtessel2014}.

-Consider the switching variable (or, more generally, surface) $S = Cx(t) = 0$, for which the sliding mode should occur on the manifold $S$.
+Consider the switching variable (or more generally surface) $S = Cx(t) = 0$, for which the sliding mode should occur on the manifold $S$.
 This requires that the existence and reachability condition, cf. \cite{edwards1998},

 is fulfilled, where $\eta$ is a small positive constant.